 You can get the Kia Ceed Sportswagon with a range of petrol and diesel engines.
 Pick the 1.0-litre petrol if you do little more than potter around town, but go for the perkier 1.4-litre model if you take in a broader mix of town and country roads.

 If you regularly do lots of long journeys, the 1.6-litre diesel will be much more suitable.
 It’ll have enough poke to pull you, your friends and plenty of luggage up reasonably steep hills without feeling too strained and should return impressive fuel economy, too.

 The Kia Ceed Sportswagon comes with a six-speed manual gearbox as standard, but you’ll want to upgrade to the optional automatic if you find yourself regularly stuck in long traffic jams.
 This seven-speed dual-clutch unit will give your left leg a rest and help take the edge off very long drives.

 Regardless of which engine and gearbox combination you go for, the Kia Ceed Sportswagon comes with plenty of high-tech safety kit including automatic emergency braking, cruise control and lane-keeping assist.
-It hasn’t been crash-tested by Euro NCAP yet but should prove to be one of the safest small estate cars on sale and a worthy alternative to the likes of the VW Golf Estate.
+It hasn’t been crash-tested by Euro NCAP yet but should prove to be one of the safest small estate cars on sale once it is.

 So, the Kia Ceed Sportswagon doesn’t have the glitziest interior and isn’t quite as good as its alternatives to drive, but it is spacious, practical, well-equipped and cheap to run.
 Compare its prices with alternatives and you’ll see it’s also keenly priced, but to save even more, make sure you check out our Kia Ceed Sportswagon deals pages.